WeichenZhou/PALMER/README.md

 **Ver2.1.1** Aug.20th.2025!
 PALMER2.1

 * Frozen version for SMaHT "Benchmarking and integrative detection of low frequency somatic mobile element insertions in human tissue".
 Good luck!
 * A major bug in calling when the sequencing depth is very deep.
-It stealed the supporting reads.
+It stole the supporting reads.
 * Add an option to set MAPQ
 * Minor bugs fixed